Published: September 2016

 Center for Applied Rationality staff reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $1,035,000 over two years to the Center for Applied Rationality (CFAR).
+The Open Philanthropy Project recommended a grant of $1,035,000 over two years to the Center for Applied Rationality (CFAR).

 CFAR is an organization that runs workshops aimed at helping participants avoid known cognitive biases, form better mental habits, and thereby make better decisions.
 Our primary interest in these workshops is that we believe they introduce people to and/or strengthen their connections with the effective altruism (EA) community.
 CFAR is particularly interested in growing the talent pipeline for work on potential risks from advanced artificial intelligence (AI).
 More on our interest in supporting work along these lines is here.